 14.1 Please detail any laws that govern real estate in your jurisdiction which were introduced in response to the effect of the Coronavirus (COVID-19) pandemic and which remain in place.

-In the context of the COVID-19 pandemic, exceptional and temporary measures have been adopted to protect lessees from its effects, in particular, those highlighted below:
+In the context of the COVID-19 pandemic, exceptional and temporary measures have been adopted to protect tenants from its effects, most of which are no longer in effect.